onaio/fhir-web/docs/mls.md

 REACT_APP_LANGUAGE_CODE=fr
 ```

 **N/B** The language should be available in `i18next-parser.config.js` and translations extracted and updated.
-If you are not sure of this check the [Adding languages section](#adding-languages)
+If you are not sure of this check the [Adding a new language section](#adding-a-new-language)

 ## Adding a translatable string at the client level